Mv0777/WisfluxAcademy_Internship2022/Assignment7.md

 Primitive types
 The following illustrates the primitive types in TypeScript:

-Name	 |Description
+Name	 |Description.\
-string	 |represents text data
+string	 |represents text data.\
-number	 |represents numeric values boolean	 |has true and false values null	 |has one value: null undefined|	has one value: undefined.
-It is a default value of an uninitialized variable symbol	 |represents a unique constant value
+number	 |represents numeric values.\
+boolean	 |has true and false values.\
+null	 |has one value: null.\
+undefined|	has one value: undefined.
+It is a default value of an uninitialized variable.\
+symbol	 |represents a unique constant value.\
 __Q2.What is Generic data type?__.\
 Ans.
  ### Generic